hettipower/ullapopken/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.1.0 - Released on 08 September 2021
+### 3.2.0 - Released on 13 October 2021

-* New: support for WooCommerce 5.7
+* New: support for WooCommerce 5.8
-* Update: YITH Plugin Framework
+* Update: YITH plugin framework
-* Tweak: enforcing a more strict nonce verification
-* Fix: use absolute URL in 'Remove from Wishlist' anchors, to avoid problems when template is loaded via AJAX
-* Dev: added yith_wcwl_plugin_icons filter, to allow third party add custom icons (thanks to swallow2603)

 ## Support